 - Go outside during the snowfall, not after it stopped.

 - Try to find individual snowflakes that are spectacular.
 Their shape might not be easy to see with the naked eye in the case of smaller flakes, but you can use the LCD on the camera to see better.

 - Or use a pair of glasses or a magnifying glass, but don’t try this in the sun as you will create a hot spot and melt the snowflakes.

 - You can separate individual snowflakes with a small fine artists’ brush.
 Be careful though, as they tend to break.

 - Play around with the angles.
 The exact snowflake will make for a totally different photograph when captured from different angles.
-The light reflection plays a big part in this, beside the usual reasons.
-Also play with side lighting and back lightning for different effects.
+The light reflection plays a big part in this, besides the usual reasons.
+Also, play with side lighting and back lighting for different effects.

 - As we already said, cool down any glass or cloth you want to capture your snowflake on.

-- Post-production using Photoshop or similar software can really make a difference for the final outcome.
+- Post-production using Photoshop or similar software can really make a difference in the final outcome.
 More than in other cases.